 This is Anton’s first post.
-He is not yet old enough to do any activities like Eva or to help in the kitchen.
+He is not yet old enough to do the same kind of activities like Eva loves like helping out in the kitchen.
 But he is the one I spend most of my day with these days.
 He is never alone for more than a few minutes when I need to help Eva or when he occasionally takes a nap next to me instead of on top of me.
 Just like with Eva.
 When babies are 2-3 months they tend to sleep most of the day (and some of the night), but when they are awake there are a few things you can do with them – and some there are more meaningful than others.
 Below I listed then 10 things I try to do with Anton every day now he’s 2-3 months old.

 10 things I try to do every day with my 2-3-month old baby

 1. Walk around the house and look at different things.
 I do this every day and it now seems to calm him if he is a bit upset, but not hungry or wanting eye contact.
 I sometimes talk about the different things with him if he is really awake, or just walk around slowly, sometimes stopping, sometimes cradling him if he seems on the brink of falling asleep.
 Usually I hold him across one arm so he is lying on his tummy which in it self seems to calm him.